The Episcopal Fund

 Kip Collins joined Episcopal in 2010.
 He is a Middle School mathematics instructor and the Wrestling Program Director.
 Kip is a member of The 1966 Society and is a recipient of the Davis Award for Excellence in Teaching.
 Kip and his wife, Allison have one son, Thomas Collins III.

 Alumni Eagle Society Chair

 Lesley Marchman Gittings '06 is a member of The 1966 Society, The Great Oak Society and The Eagle Society.
-Leslie is an Alumni Class Representative and was the Reunion Committee Chair.
+Lesley is an Alumni Class Representative and was the Reunion Committee Chair.
 While at Episcopal, she was a member of the yearbook staff and played softball.
-In 2002, Lesley received the Celeste Hampton Award for softball.
-Lesley enjoys living in Jacksonville with her husband, Kyle and their daughter, Ann Randle.
+Lesley was the recipient of the Celeste Hampton Award for softball.
+Lesley and her husband, Kyle have a daughter, Ann Randle.

 Corporate Partners Chair

 Ed Tennant and his wife Cris ’82 are members of The 1966 Society and The Great Oak Society.
 They have two sons that are graduates, Riley ’15 and Chase ’17.
 Ed is owner and President of A/C Designs, Inc. which has been a Corporate Partner for five years.